srkvatsa/cs-4782-final-project/README.md

 ## Conclusion

-Our reimplementation of Show, Attend, and Tell successfully reproduced and improved unpon the original paper's results, achieving higher METEOR scores and using modern architectural choices like ResNet50, ADAM, and REINFORCE.
+Our reimplementation of Show, Attend, and Tell successfully reproduced and improved upon the original paper's results, achieving higher METEOR scores and using modern architectural choices like ResNet50, ADAM, and REINFORCE.

 ## References